Best Fishing in Oregon

 Rules to Fish By

 Wallowa Lake is open to year-round fishing.
 Lake trout are counted with rainbow trout in the five-trout daily bag limit (kokanee are counted separately).
-There are no size limits for lake and rainbow trout.
 Bull trout must be released unharmed.
 Check with ODFW for regulation changes.

 Timing Your Trip